| CNY Hiking HOME PAGE | Clark Reservation Loop #1 | Clark Reservation Loop #2 | New York State Parks |

 |

-Guide to the Hiking Trails at Clark Reservation State Park -- ONLY $1
+Guide to the Hiking Trails at Clark Reservation State Park for ONLY $2.50

 Syracuse: I-481 south to Jamesville exit 2.
 Follow Jamesville Rd to NY 173.
 Take NY 173 west 1.25 miles to park entrance.